 Our lead mountain bike knee pad tester is Pat Donahue.
 This South Lake Tahoe resident is an industry veteran and is closing in on two decades mountain biking experience in a variety of disciplines.
 Pat was formerly the Senior Mountain Bike Review Editor for OutdoorGearLab.
 He has a particularly strong appetite for rough and steep trails making him the perfect candidate to test knee pads.
 Also, he has plenty of experience crashing on those rough and steep trails, which only makes him a better fit for the job.

 We have a serious addiction to the wonderful world of mountain biking.
-Bicycles and bike gear are always on our mind.
+Bicycles and bike gear are always on our minds.
 As a result, we are constantly on the lookout for new knee pads.
 Our test class includes eleven different models from eleven different manufacturers.
 Our selection includes big, burly, knee pads designed to send it and go fast as well as super light, minimalist, knee pads that prioritize climbing.
 We rated our tested pads on five metrics: protection, fit and comfort, pedal-friendliness, ventilation and breathability, and durability.
 The compilation of these ratings helps us determine a winner.

 Analysis and Test Results

 Our testers spent six long, hard, weeks riding these mountain bike knee pads over all sorts of terrain.
-We carefully analyzed each pad as it relates to our scoring metrics and found the Leatt Airflex Pro an easy choice for Editors' Choice.
+We carefully analyzed each pad as it relates to our scoring metrics and found the Leatt Airflex Pro an easy choice for top honors.
 These pads beautifully blend high levels of protection while retaining a good bit of pedal-friendliness and ventilation.
 The 7 Protection Project Knee pads are another notable finisher and are a perfect option for the gravity fiends.

 Most mountain bikers wear knee pads primarily to protect themselves in the event of a crash.
 Some mountain bikers wear them as an additional protective layer to ward off bumps and scuffs while riding even if they are confident in their skills and not prone to crashing.
 Obviously, protection is a critical metric when evaluating knee pads.
 The level of protection is worth 30% of our overall scores.